Sunday Gathering Times

 - You will hear encouraging stories from others who have found healing

 I grew up in a Christian home but didn’t trust Jesus as my Savior until October, 1980.
-At that time I was in a Bible study about trusting God in all areas of your life.
+At that time, I was in a Bible study about trusting God in all areas of your life.

 God has given me a heart for pastors and ministry staff.
-I have been a church/pastoral secretary for 20 years.
+I have been a church/pastoral secretary for over 20 years.